 There is a clear gap between the needs of Arkansas employers and potential employers and educational attainment levels of state residents.
+Beyond meeting employer needs, higher education has been clearly shown to provide benefits both to individuals who attain post-secondary credentials and to society as a whole.
 Closing this attainment gap will require alignment of goals with available resources to lead to the additional completions, both certificates and degrees, necessary to change the landscape in our state.
 This plan provides decision makers at state and institutional levels with an outline to meet the challenge and close the gap.